HKH515/VLN56/README.md

 -------------------------------------------------
 add: Add to the database
-search: Search the list for prefered information
+search: Search the list for preferred information
-list: Display the whole list in prefered order
+list: Display the whole list in preferred order
 exit: Close the program
 help: Displays this screen
 -------------------------------------------------